candi-date-xyz/candi-date/README.md

 ### 👋 Hi from Melvin
 🤓 "Melvin" (the nerd emoji) is for technical specification hints/background.
 Melvins can be difficult to understand for some non-experts.
 For experts in the AI & blockchain field these specifications are very important because they remove ambiguity.
 If you see a Melvin and you don't understand what it's saying, thats fine - it's probably not important and you can skip it.

-The 𝓒and𝖎-𝔇⍺𝑡𝑒 system is designed to introduce new skills to the user to play the game as part of an interactive find-hire-work humorously named Errs (produced like Errors)
+The 𝒞andꭵ-𝔇⍺𝑡𝑒 system is designed to introduce new skills to the user to play the game as part of an interactive find-hire-work humorously named Errs (produced like Errors)

-### 🤓 𝓒and𝖎-𝔇⍺𝑡𝑒 and the Vegemight Stack
+### 🤓 𝒞andꭵ-𝔇⍺𝑡𝑒 and the Vegemight Stack
-🙏 𝓒and𝖎-𝔇⍺𝑡𝑒 will recycle the good ideas from my earlier work \_b00t\_ but will incorporate RUST Cargo, WASM and deno (all were absent from \_b00t\_) called the Vegemight Stack (as opposed to the JAM stack, which also goes on toast).
+🙏 𝒞andꭵ-𝔇⍺𝑡𝑒 will recycle the good ideas from my earlier work \_b00t\_ but will incorporate RUST Cargo, WASM and deno (all were absent from \_b00t\_) called the Vegemight Stack (as opposed to the JAM stack, which also goes on toast).
 Vegemite is a popular Australian breakfast spread, that is illegal to import to the US.
 The Vegemight stack was designed in Australia.
 The naming convention also removes the mandarin pinyin in favor of all shorthand emoji.

 ### 🤓 What is the VegeMight Stack (VMS)?
 VegeMight Stack (VMS) is intended to provide simplification of complex 'highly-technical' machine-learning stacks device-deployable multi-os build & packaging system using WASM (web assembler) which allows polyglot coding between Rust, TypeScript, Python and C++ (at least these) and a full build of Linux & OCI containers running the deno serverless engine.
 If any of the information I just said made sense to you then you *might* be qualified to read the [techstack.md]()